 We are committed to equality for our staff and patients.
 We recognise and value difference in its broadest sense.

 These values are embedded in the way we run our hospitals.
-We are committed to working with our patients as partners to understand and meet their individual needs.
-We work closely with community groups and local partner organisations to ensure our services meet the needs of our local communities.
+We work with our patients as partners to understand and meet their individual needs.
+We also work with community groups and local partner organisations to make sure services meet the needs of our local communities.

 Legislation and regulations